lambdaclass/cairo_native/docs/src/mlir_post.md

 	so is it possible to build something that natively runs graphs

-		yes so that's what ten storm did
+		yes so that's what tenstorrent did

-		tense torrance started by a friend of mine labisha bajak and i i was his first investor so i've been you know kind of following him and talking to him about it for years and in the fall when i was considering things to do i decided you know the we we held a conference last year with a friend organized it and and we we wanted to bring in thinkers and two of the people were andre carpassi and chris lattner and andre gave this talk on youtube called software 2.0 which i think is great which is we went from programmed computers where you write programs to data program computers you know like the futures you know of software as data programs the the networks and i think that's true and then chris has been work he worked on llvm the low-level virtual machine which became the intermediate representation for all compilers and now he's working on another project called mlir which is mid-level intermediate representation which is essentially under the graph about how do
+		tenstorrent started by a friend of mine Ljubisa Bajic and i i was his first investor so i've been you know kind of following him and talking to him about it for years and in the fall when i was considering things to do i decided to hold a conference last year a friend organized it and and we we wanted to bring in thinkers and two of the people were andrej karpathi and chris lattner

+		andre gave this talk on youtube called software 2.0 we went from programmed computers where you write programs to data program computers the futures of software as data programs the networks

+		chris has been work he worked on llvm the low-level virtual machine which became the intermediate representation for all compilers and now he's working on another project called mlir which is mid-level intermediate representation which is essentially under the graph about how do